 The FC-71 is UHV compatible and fully bakeable.
-The Faraday cup consists of a hollow stainless steel cylinder closed at the base, with an appropriately sized aperture for collecting the electrons or ions.
+The Faraday cup consists of a hollow stainless-steel cylinder closed at the base, with an appropriately-sized aperture for collecting the electrons or ions.
 An outer, grounded cylinder provides shielding.
 An electrical connection is made to the base of the Faraday cup, terminating in a BNC.
-The current is then conducted to a vacuum feedthrough and on to an ammeter.
+The current is then conducted to a vacuum feedthrough and so to an ammeter.

-The FC-71 usually has a 5.0 mm diameter aperture in a 1" inch square plate.
-Custom aperture sizes are available, up to 9.5 mm diameter.
+The FC-72 usually has a 11.28mm diameter aperture (1 cm area) in a 2" inch square plate.
+Custom smaller aperture sizes are available.